 Arduino IDE

-Install Thinger.io Client library from Library Manager
+Install Thinger.io from the Library Manager

 Arduino-Library-master.zip

-A basic example for an ESP32 device will look like the following:
+A basic example for an ESP32 device:

 #define THINGER_SERIAL_DEBUG